Meet the team and contact us so we can help answer any questions you may have.Learn More ›

 Grand Rapids has long been recognized for its cleanliness and safety.
 Now, we’re doing even more to combat COVID-19.
 For example.
 Downtown Ambassadors are continuously sanitizing parking meters, benches, railings, and trash containers throughout downtown.

-Grand Rapids, Kent County and the state of Michigan are currently experiencing a lower level of COVID-19 than many other regions.
+Grand Rapids, Kent County and the state of Michigan are currently experiencing an elevated level of COVID-19 than many other regions.
 The virus hit the Detroit area of the state early and hard, prompting Michigan’s governor to “shut down” the state earlier than most.
-That tamped down the virus levels here in West Michigan – on the other side of the state from Detroit – and a carefully phased reopening has kept the numbers relatively stable.

 The Gerald R. Ford International Airport (GRR) is one example of local health and safety innovation.
 The airport launched a “Fly Safe.
 Fly Ford.” campaign to restore confidence in air travel and educate visitors about new cleaning and sanitation protocols – such as utilizing a Large Area Autonomous Disinfecting Vehicle (LAAD) to roam the facility dispensing FDA-approved disinfecting solution on high-contact surfaces.
 GRR is the first airport in the world to implement this technology.